 Enrollment Requirements

-In order to be eligible for federal loan funds, a student must complete the FAFSA, provide any documentation requested to the Office of Financial Aid, accept the loan type and amount, be enrolled at ICOM, and meet the eligibility requirements
+In order to be eligible for federal loan funds, a student must complete the FAFSA, provide any documentation requested to the Office of Financial Aid, accept/reduce the loan type and amount, be enrolled at ICOM, and meet the eligibility requirements

 In order to be eligible for private/alternative loan funds, a student must complete the loan application with the lender of their choice, be enrolled at ICOM, and meet the lender’s eligibility requirements.
 Please refer to the Private/Alternative Loan paragraphs.